m4tx/egielda/README.md

 python manage.py migrate
 # Superuser may be useful
 python manage.py createsuperuser
+# In order to make translations working
+python manage.py compilemessages
 ```
 ...yup, that's all.
 It uses SQLite database by default.